Grace United Church of Christ

 The Good Ship Grace Puppeteers began their puppet ministry in 2005 under the direction of Ms. Karen Mann.
 In 2006 we were blessed with the installation of The Reverend Holly L. MillerShank as pastor.

-The worship service at 10:15 a.m. on Sundays is enhanced with the music of the senior choir under the direction of Mrs. Jeanette Beck, and the accomplished organist Mrs. Susan Snyder, and occasionally the youth choir under the direction of Ms. Karen Mann.
+The worship service at 10:15 a.m. on Sundays is enhanced with the music of the senior choir under the direction of Mrs. Jeanette Beck, and the accomplished organist Mrs. Susan Snyder.
 (Nursery care is provided during the worship service.)
 Everyone is invited to start their Sunday at Grace UCC at 9:00 a.m.
 Sunday School classes are available for all ages.
-We offer valet parking for persons with physical limitations attending the worship service, large print bulletins, and a Telex system is available for the hearing impaired.
+We now comply with ADA standards for persons with physical limitations.
+Additionally, we have large print bulletins for the visually impaired, and a Telex system is available for the hearing impaired.
+Summer worship begins a 9:30 a.m.
+June through August.
+Worship on the first Sundays of those months are in our pavilion, weather permitting.

 Future